 Sereboff Leaves Issue Open

-To understand what this means, and the Court got to the holding in US Airways, it is important to go back and understand the Court's holding in Sereboff v.
+To understand what this means, and how the Court got to the holding in US Airways, it is important to go back and understand the Court's holding in Sereboff v.
 Mid Atlantic Medical Services, Inc., (2006) 547 U.S. 356, which the US Airways opinion discusses in detail.

 In Sereboff, the US Supreme Court affirmed that a self-funded ERISA plan could enforce ERISA reimbursement provisions under federal law and that an action for the same was equitable in nature and could therefore proceed under section 502(a)(3)(B) against the person holding the funds.